-- 30 (1) Before the installation of a new passenger ropeway, information must be submitted to, and filed with, a provincial safety manager, in accordance with procedures established by the ministry. - (2) For the purposes of subsection (1) the information must include plans, specifications and technical information that has been approved by a professional engineer in a manner acceptable to a provincial safety manager. - (3) The information in subsection (1) must - (a) demonstrate that the passenger ropeway meets the requirements of the Act and regulations, and

-(b) provide sufficient detail, as determined by a provincial safety manager, for use in inspections and incident investigations.
+- 30 (1) Before the installation of a new passenger ropeway, information must be submitted to, and filed with, a provincial safety manager, in accordance with procedures established by the ministry. - (2) For the purposes of subsection (1) the information must include plans, specifications and technical information that has been approved by a professional engineer in a manner acceptable to a provincial safety manager. - (3) The information in subsection (1) must - (a) demonstrate that the passenger ropeway meets the requirements under the Act, and - (b) provide sufficient detail, as determined by a provincial safety manager, for use in inspections and incident investigations.